 Surprisingly, this is not the case.

 And when you inquire with a vendor about whether they have FDA clearance, the only acceptable response is yes.
-There is no in between status or stages of progress towards 510(k) clearances.
+There are no in-between status levels or stages of progress towards 510(k) clearances.
 Nor are there experimental or research exemptions for these commonly marketed products and by definition, are not new technologies.
 And the device classification is Class II, not Class I, as some will try to say.

 Why is FDA clearance important for medical providers and device manufacturers to recognize?